Mapping Burn Severity After Wildfires: NBR and Satellite-Based Assessment

 The distinction matters because high-severity burns fundamentally change the ecosystem for decades — destroying seed banks, eliminating soil biota, increasing erosion risk dramatically, and often converting forest to shrubland.

-The Normalized Burn Ratio (NBR)
+How does the Normalized Burn Ratio (NBR) work?

 NIR (Band 8A in Sentinel-2, ~865 nm): Healthy vegetation reflects strongly in NIR.
 Burned vegetation absorbs NIR.
 Dead trees and charred surfaces have very low NIR reflectance.